digime/digime-sdk-nodejs/guides/authorize.md

 // contractDetails - The same one passed into getAuthorizeUrl().
 // callback - URL to be called after authorization is done.
 // serviceId - (Optional) During authorization, we can also ask user to onboard a service.
-ID can be found from getAvailableServices()
+ID can be found from querySources()
 // state - Put anything here to identify the user when authorization completes.
 This will be passed back in the callback.
 // userAccessToken - (Optional) User access token you may already have for this user from another contract.
 // sessionOptions - (Optional) An limits or scopes to set for this session.